As part of the Rocky Mountain Rampage festivities we will be hosting a 12 person, speed round Deathbowl tournament on Friday evening, April 21st.

 No player may at any time be in possession of more than one ball.
 Any time a player with a ball interacts with the other ball resolve the situation as if he had the “No Hands” skill.
 A team may pass and hand-off each ball once per turn.
 A team may not, however, pass or hand-off the same ball more than once in the same turn, as in the standard rules of the game.
 The ball may at no time be passed across any of the four corner squares (unless the coach is making a pass to BigFoot in his cave, in which case a new ball will enter the center of the pitch.
 This is not a turnover unless the pass was fumbled).
 To determine this when passing a ball, the entire range ruler must be on the playable Pitch area.
 In addition, you may not throw or hand off the ball directly to the opposition if you want to work with them, though you may throw next to an opposition player with Diving Catch.

-If players from different teams are eligible to make an interception the player closest to the throwing player may make the attempt first.
+If players from different teams are eligible to make an interference roll, the player closest to the throwing player may make the attempt first.
 If two or more players are equally close than the coaches roll off to determine which player may make the first attempt.
-If the first player fails to intercept the next player gets a chance, if the second player fails to make an interception a player from the third team gets a chance.
-However, each team may only make one interception attempt.
+If the first player fails to interfere the next player gets a chance, if the second player fails to interfere a player from the third team gets a chance.
+However, each team may only make one interference attempt.

-If an interception attempt is successful and followed by a successful “safe throw” roll, a team who has not yet attempted to intercept can still try with one of their players.
-Safe throw may be used on all successful interceptions in any given turn.
-For example a pass may be intercepted 3 times, each time by a player from a different team; the thrower gets to roll for safe throw in each case.
+If an interference attempt is successful but then fails the re-roll due to the “Cloud Burster” skill, a team who has not yet attempted to intercept can still try with one of their players.
+Cloud Burster may be used on all successful interceptions in any given turn.
+For example a pass may be interfered or intercepted 3 times, each time by a player from a different team; the thrower gets to force all opponents to re-roll the attempted interference.

 In the spirit of fun and sportsmanship, coaches are allowed and encouraged to talk, collaborate and collude during a Deathbowl match.
 However, coaches should be conscientious of keeping the banter friendly and respectful at all times.
 If word gets to the TO that coaches are crossing this line, he may impose "arbitrary" penalties of his choosing to coaches breaking this rule.